-As a result of the Arrangement described below, the Company recognized a gain on the sale of the shares of Old Lorus to the Investor of approximately \$6.1 million for the three month period ended August 31, 2007.
-For the period ended August 31, 2008 the Company has recognized a gain on sale of \$450 thousand which represents the \$600 thousand released from escrow less the \$150 thousand liability associated with the guarantee described below.
+As a result of the Arrangement described below, the Company recognized a gain on the sale of the shares of Old Lorus to the Investor of approximately \$6.3 million for the sixmonth period ended November 30, 2007.
+For the period six month period ended November 30, 2008 the Company recognized a gain on sale of \$450 thousand which represents the \$600 thousand released from escrow less the \$150 thousand liability associated with the indemnification described below.
+During the three months ended November 30, 2008 no amounts were recognized on the gain on sale of the shares.
+In the same period last year \$216 thousand was recorded as a gain on sale of the shares reflecting an adjustment to the transaction costs.

-Under the Arrangement, New Lorus and its subsidiaries have agreed to indemnify Old Lorus and its directors, officers and employees from and against all damages, losses, expenses (including fines and penalties), other third party costs and legal expenses, to which any of them may be subject arising out of any matter occurring (i) prior to, at or after the effective time of the Arrangement ("Effective Time") and directly or indirectly relating to any of the assets of Old Lorus transferred to New Lorus pursuant to the Arrangement (including losses for income, sales, excise and other taxes arising in connection with the transfer of any such asset) or conduct of the business prior to the Effective Time; (ii) prior to, at or after the Effective Time as a result of any and all interests, rights, liabilities and other matters relating to the assets transferred by Old Lorus to New Lorus pursuant to the Arrangement; and (iii) prior to or at the Effective Time and directly or indirectly relating to, with certain exceptions, any of the activities of Old Lorus or the Arrangement.
+Under the Arrangement, New Lorus and its subsidiaries have agreed to indemnify Old Lorus and its directors, officers and employees from and against all damages, losses, expenses (including fines and penalties), other third party costs and legal expenses, to which any of them may be subject arising out of any matter occurring (i) prior to, at or after the effective time of the Arrangement ("Effective Time") and directly or indirectly relating to any of the assets of Old Lorus transferred to New Lorus pursuant to the Arrangement (including losses for income, sales, excise and other taxes arising in connection with the transfer of any such asset) or conduct of the business prior to the Effective Time; (ii) prior to, at or after the Effective Time as a result of any and all interests, rights, liabilities and other matters relating to the assets transferred by Old Lorus to New Lorus pursuant to the Arrangement; and (iii) prior to or at the Effective Time and directly or indirectly relating to, with certain exceptions, any of the activities of Old Lorus to or the Arrangement.

-In reference to those indemnifications, \$600 thousand of the proceeds on the transaction were held in escrow until the first anniversary of the transaction and was released to Lorus in July 2008.
+In reference to those indemnifications, \$600 thousand of the proceeds on the transaction were held in escrow until the first anniversary of the transaction and were released to Lorus in July 2008.
 Lorus has recorded a liability of \$150 thousand, which it believes is a reasonable estimate of the fair value of the obligation for the indemnifications provided.
 There have been no claims under this indemnification to date.
-This amount is included on the balance sheet under Accrued Liabilities as at August 31, 2008.
+This amount is included on the balance sheet under Accrued Liabilities as at November 30, 2008.